Data Processing Addendum

 - "EU Data Protection Laws" means Regulation 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data ("General Data Protection Regulation” or "GDPR”), as transposed into domestic legislation of each Member State and the laws implementing the GDPR;

-- "Personal Data” means Client Content that directly or indirectly identifies or relates to a Data Subject;
+- "Personal Data” means Counterparty Content that directly or indirectly identifies or relates to a Data Subject;

 - "Privacy Shield” means the EU-U.S. and Swiss-U.S. Privacy Shield self-certification programs approved by the European Commission (Decision of 12th July 2016) and operated by the U.S. Department of Commerce;